| Total Hip Replacement Normal Anatomy :: Total Hip Replacement THR Hip Resurfacing :: Revision Hip Replacement

 with screws or occasionally cemented.
 A liner which can be made of

+plastic, metal or ceramic material is then placed inside the acetabular component.
 The femur (thigh bone) is then prepared.
 The femoral head which is arthritic is

 cut off and the bone prepared using special instruments, to exactly fit the new